willblev/Slack_two_button_traffic_light/README.md

 <br>

 Once we are inside, we will need to cut a few wires, remove the speaker, and cut a few traces on the PCB using a pen knife.
+Essentially we are going to disable the built-in brain on the PCB, and instead we will use the ESP8266 to read input from the buttons and turn on/off the LEDs.

 <br>